 Revenue for the heading of the Ministry of the Environment up to 2020 is estimated at CZK 27 billion.
 These resources have been declared for use in the New Green Savings Programme.
 In 2030, that programme was financed with CZK 1 billion from the national resources of the State Environmental Fund (before income was generated from emission allowances); the allocation planned for 2014 is CZK 1.9 billion.
-It will be necessary to make arrangements for continual financing in 2015 when, because of a combination of backloading and derogations, there is expected to be a gap in revenue from auctions of emission allowances.
+It will be necessary to make arrangements for to the context of the state of a combination of backloading and derogations, there is expected to be a gap in revenue from auctions of emission allowances.